alan-turing-institute/prompto/docs/pipeline.md

 ```
 └── data
     └── input: contains the jsonl files with the experiments
-    └── output: contains the results of the experiments will be stored.
+    └── output: contains the results of the experiments runs.
         When an experiment is ran, a folder is created within the output folder with the experiment name
         as defined in the jsonl file but removing the `.jsonl` extension.
         The results and logs for the experiment are stored there